Intragroup conflict: Stasis

+Modern

 In the years leading up to 2008, intragroup conflict has received a large amount of attention in conflict and group dynamics literature.
 This increase in interest in studying intragroup conflict may be a natural corollary of the ubiquitous use of work groups and work teams across all levels of organizations, including decision-making task forces, project groups, or production teams.

 Antecedents

 There are a number of antecedents of intragroup conflict.
 While not an exhaustive list, researchers have identified a number of antecedents of intragroup conflict, including low task or goal uncertainty, increased group size, increased diversity (i.e., gender, age, race), lack of information sharing, and high task interdependence.

 Types

 The American Psychological Association determines the existence of three such intra-conflictual problems in team organisations: process, relationship, task.

 Measuring

 Jehn developed the Intragroup Conflict Scale (ICS) to measure two types of intragroup conflicts (i.e., task and relationship conflict).
 The ICS consists of eight 7-point Likert scale items which assess intragroup conflict.
 This scale has been applied in a number of contexts including decision making groups and groups in the moving industry.
 Furthermore, this scale has high construct and predictive validity.